kataras/jwt/README.md

 Here is what helped me to implement JWT in Go:

 - The JWT RFC: https://tools.ietf.org/html/rfc7519
-- The JWE (protected & encrypted JWT) RFC: https://tools.ietf.org/html/rfc7516#section-3 (JWE is currently outside the scope of this library)
 - The official JWT book, all you need to learn: https://auth0.com/resources/ebooks/jwt-handbook
 - Create Your JWTs From Scratch (PHP): https://dzone.com/articles/create-your-jwts-from-scratch
 - How to make your own JWT (Javascript): https://medium.com/code-wave/how-to-make-your-own-jwt-c1a32b5c3898